desktop/desktop/docs/process/testing.md

   - [ ] When a branch is local-only make sure that the `Fetch` button changes to `Publish` and it publishes

 ### Publishing only
-  - [ ] unpublished repository, unborn HEAD - `Publish button` enabled (user can publish repository)
+  - [ ] Unpublished repository, unborn HEAD - `Publish button` enabled (user can publish repository)
-  - [ ] unpublished repository, valid branch - `Publish button` enabled (user can publish repository and branch)
+  - [ ] Unpublished repository, valid branch - `Publish button` enabled (user can publish repository and branch)
-  - [ ] published repository, unborn HEAD - `Publish button` disabled (no branch to push)
+  - [ ] Published repository, unborn HEAD - `Publish button` disabled (no branch to push)
-  - [ ] published repository, branch without tracking - `Publish button` enabled (user can publish branch)
+  - [ ] Published repository, branch without tracking - `Publish button` enabled (user can publish branch)
-  - [ ] published repository, network action - `Publish button` disabled (don't interfere with existing action)
+  - [ ] Published repository, network action - `Publish button` disabled (don't interfere with existing action)

 ### Dotcom
   - [ ] If Desktop linked to .com (/settings/applications), the Desktop icon should show on File Revisions tab for all Pull Requests.